studoverse/Kotlift/README.md

 * String interpolation
 * Main function calling (in Swift playground)
 * Custom rewrites (comment the preceding line with `// SWIFT: this.will(be.replaced)` to replace the following line)
-* Basic null safety
+* Null safety, safe calls, null coalescing
 * Basic try-catch
 * Casting
 * Ranges and iteration
 * When / switch case
-* Null coalescing
 * Classes with none or one constructor
 * Inheritance
 * Abstract classes